 From 2010 until February of 2015, he served as president and CEO of Partners HealthCare, the parent of the Brigham and Women’s and Massachusetts General Hospitals, operating the largest health care delivery organization in New England and among the nation’s largest nonprofit biomedical research and training enterprises.
 Dr. Gottlieb is a professor of psychiatry at Harvard Medical School and a member of the National Academy of Medicine.
 He served as president of Brigham and Women’s Hospital, as president of North Shore Medical Center, and as chairman of Partners Psychiatry.

 Prior to coming to Boston, Dr. Gottlieb spent 15 years in positions of increasing leadership in health care in Philadelphia.
 As a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania, he earned an M.B.A with distinction in health care administration from the Wharton Graduate School of Business Administration.

 Dr. Gottlieb established the University of Pennsylvania Medical Center’s first program in geriatric psychiatry and developed it into a nationally recognized research, training, and clinical program.
 He served as executive vice-chair of psychiatry and associate dean for managed care at the University of Pennsylvania Medical Center, and as director and CEO of Friends Hospital in Philadelphia.

 Dr. Gottlieb received his M.D. from the Albany Medical College of Union University in a six-year accelerated biomedical program.
 He completed his internship and residency and served as chief resident at New York University/Bellevue Medical Center.

-As a leader in the Boston area community, Dr. Gottlieb serves as chairman of the board of directors of the Federal Reserve Bank of Boston from 2012-16, and as its chair from 2016-18.
+As a leader in the greater Boston community, Dr. Gottlieb served as a member of the Board of Directors of the Federal Reserve Bank of Boston from 2012-16, and as its chair from 2016-18.